merwin-asm/OpenCrawler/docs.md

 ## Note

--  Proxy doesn't work for robot.txt scans while you are crawling , this is because the urlib.robot_parser doesnt allow the use proxy
+-  Proxy doesn't work for robot.txt scans while you are crawling , this is because the urlib.robotparser doesnt allow the use proxy
 -  If you have any issues with pymongo not working try installing versions preffered for the specific python version
 -  If you get errors regarding pymongo also make sure you give read and write perms to the user
 -  You can use local mongoDB